◢ Editor-reviewed guide

 The federal ERA program is mostly closed, but these 6 channels are still funding rental assistance:

-3. Catholic Charities emergency funds.
+- Catholic Charities emergency funds.
 Available in nearly every diocese.
-Income limit usually 200% FPL.
+Income limit often 200% FPL (varies 150% to 400% by location).
 Faith affiliation NOT required.

-4. St. Vincent de Paul Society.
-Parish-based emergency assistance, typically $200-$1,000 toward overdue rent or utilities.
+- St. Vincent de Paul Society.
+Parish-based emergency assistance, typically $200-$800 toward overdue rent or utilities (amounts vary by parish).
 Find your local chapter at svdpusa.org.

-6. Modest Needs grants.
-National nonprofit issuing one-time grants of $400-$1,250 to households facing a temporary financial crisis.
+- Modest Needs grants.
+National nonprofit issuing one-time grants typically $750-$1,250 to households facing a temporary financial crisis.
+Important: at least one adult in the household must be employed (these grants are aimed at working households just above the poverty line).
 Apply online at modestneeds.org.

 Always start with 2-1-1.
 The local 2-1-1 specialist knows which of these sources are currently funded in your county and can warm-transfer you to the agency taking applications today.